 While there is no stopping the aging process, there are steps you can take to discourage development of discogenic disease:

-- Stay active – An active lifestyle, with a regular, doctor-approved exercise regimen, helps the discs retain water and keeps the muscles in the back and neck strong.
+- Stay active – An active lifestyle, with a regular, physician-approved exercise regimen, helps the discs retain water and keeps the muscles in the neck and back strong.
 This, in turn, improves spinal stability by allowing the muscles to work in tandem with the rest of the spine to support the body’s weight.

-- Modify activities to avoid back stress – If there are particular exercises or activities that seem to trigger back pain, it makes sense to avoid those activities if possible.
-It also makes sense to use proper technique when lifting heavy objects – emphasize the legs, not the back muscles – and when participating in vigorous sports.
+- Modify activities to avoid back stress – If there are particular exercises or activities that seem to trigger back pain, it makes sense to avoid those activities, if possible.
+It also makes sense to use proper techniques when lifting heavy objects – emphasize the legs, not the back muscles – and when participating in vigorous sports.

 - Eat well – A proper diet helps combat obesity, which prevents the vertebrae and discs from having to support more weight than they are designed to carry.

 Disc degradation does not always produce symptoms.
-Only when a disc abnormality, such as a herniated disc or bulging disc, causes nerve irritation or compression will symptoms such as pain, tingling, numbness, and muscle weakness be experienced.
+Only when a disc abnormality, such as a herniated disc or bulging disc, causes nerve irritation or compression will symptoms such as pain, tingling, numbness and muscle weakness be experienced.
 These symptoms normally can be managed using pain medication, physical therapy and other conservative treatment methods.
 However, if weeks or months of conservative treatment prove ineffective, surgery might become an option.
-Rather than settle for highly disruptive traditional back surgery for discogenic disease, tens of thousands of patients have found relief at Laser Spine Institute (LSI).
-Contact LSI to learn how our orthopedic specialists use safe and effective endoscopic techniques to perform minimally invasive, outpatient procedures to help you rediscover your life without back pain.
+Rather than settle for highly disruptive traditional open back surgery for discogenic disease, tens of thousands of patients have found relief at Laser Spine Institute.
+Contact Laser Spine Institute to learn how our orthopedic surgeons and neurosurgeons use effective techniques to perform minimally invasive, outpatient procedures that may help you find relief from back pain.